morrownr/7612u/README.md

 The mt7612u driver does support one module parameter - disable_usb_sg

-This parameter is used turn USB Scatter-Gather support on or off.
-Pay attention to the settings in that turning this parameter on disables Scatter-Gather support.
+This parameter is used to turn USB Scatter-Gather support on or off.
+Pay attention to the setting in that turning this parameter on disables Scatter-Gather support.
+Documentation is the file mt76_usb.conf.

 To make it easy to install and manage support for this parameter, I have added some scripts that you can download and use.
-To install... you can install.
+To install...

 ### Installation Steps